hashicorp/design-system/website/docs/components/table/partials/guidelines/guidelines.md

   />
 </video>

-### Intended interaction

-Header Column /  Select is the master checkbox that renders a checked state or indeterminate state when Cell / Selection is selected.
+- `Header Column /  Select` is the master checkbox that renders a checked state or indeterminate state when `Cell / Selection` is selected.
-Cell / Selection is the component that enables multi-selection.
+- `Cell / Selection` is the component that enables multi-selection.
 It is always in the leading position of the row and can be rendered with {{isStriped}} or Medium, Short, and Tall densities

-Selecting a single row highlights it for actions like edit or delete.
-Selecting the top-level header selects all rows on the current page.
-Selecting the top-level header automatically selects all visible rows on the current page, including any rows previously chosen individually.
-The 'Select all' usually affects only the current page in paginated tables.
-While in comparison, a global selection will select all rows on all pages (i.e., select all 53 users)

 <video width="100%" controls loop>
   <source